-The perfect tool for evaluating your room and equipment AND tracking how changes in your setup impact the sonic experience.
+The perfect tool for evaluating your room and equipment AND also for tracking the way changes in your setup impact the sonic experience.

-Performing the MATT test in your listening room determines where you might move your speakers, listening position, and/ where to add acoustic treatment to your room to obtain the highest quality sound possible from the components in your listening environment.
+Auditioning the MATT test in your listening room can help optimize speaker & listening position, and the effectiveness of acoustic treatment in your room.
+This will allow you to obtain the highest quality sound possible from the components in your listening environment.

-Most audiophiles know how loud they can play their room before it begins to breakup.
-Even the speakers have a breakup threshold, above which we begin to hear cone breakup and box buzz.
-The MATT test is an easy way to ring out your room without risking doing damage to structure or gear due to sustained power at one frequency.
-At lower sound levels it checks out the room acoustic part of your listening experience, sorting out clear dynamic bandwidths from blurred bandwidths.
+Most audiophiles know how loud they can play their room before it begins to break up.
+Even the speakers have such a level threshold, above which we begin to hear cone breakup and/or cabinet buzz.
+The MATT test is an easy way to "ring out your room" without risking doing damage to structure or gear due to sustained power at one frequency.
+The test also excels at lower sound levels, where it checks out the room acoustic part of your listening experience, sorting out clear dynamic bandwidths from blurred bandwidths.